 App Trust Preview

-App Trust Preview helps you check Mac apps before opening them.
-It explains signing, sandboxing, privacy permissions, network access, and internal helpers in plain language, with Quick Look preview and exportable reports.
+App Trust Preview helps you inspect Mac software before opening it.
+It explains signing, notarization, sandboxing, permissions, network access, installers, disk images, executables, scripts, and helpers in plain language, with Quick Look, custom reports, AI agent support and CLI export

 Cost / License